 Hey there.
 Thanks for stopping by.

 I’m a longtime songwriter and released my first album, Rose of Jericho, in 2020.
-It was named Album of the Year at the 2021 New Mexico Music Awards, and won some other awards as well.
+It was named Album of the Year at the 2021 New Mexico Music Awards, and won some other awards as well, which was cool.

-My latest album, Durable Goods, was released in November, 2023 to favorable reviews and extensive radio play.
+My latest album, Durable Goods, was released in November, 2023 to some applause and nice local radio play.

-I was born and raised in Indiana, a couple generations removed from the family farm, and grew up around music.
+I was born and raised in Southport, Indiana, a couple generations removed from the Jackson County family farm.
+I grew up around music.
 My mother, a graphic artist, played piano and sang in church choirs.
-While my dad, a California-born salesman, had eclectic musical tastes and brought home albums ranging from Big Bill Broonzy and Billie Holiday to Leon Redbone.
-And my big brother, a guy I’ve always depended on for his good ears, introduced me to lots of great music when I was coming up.
+While my dad, a California-born salesman, had eclectic musical tastes and brought home albums from the library, like Leadbelly, Skip James, Billie Holliday and other blues greats.
+And my big brother, a guy I’ve always depended on for his good ears, introduced me to lots of important music when I was coming up.
 Still does.

 Like most of my buddies, I was a basketball-obsessed kid.
-But due to my limited skills I got cut from the high school team.
-So with more free time, I picked up my brother’s old Stella guitar and learned to play.
+But due to limited skills, I got cut from the high school team.
+So with more free time I picked up my brother’s old Stella guitar and learned to play.

 Soon after, influenced by the era’s singer-songwriters, I started writing and singing my own songs.
 Then through high school and college I wrote, played, and occasionally performed, both alone and with bands.

-With an art degree and few discernible skills, I moved to Colorado, went back to school, and started teaching.
-This led to my living in Denver for many years and working in education, all while writing songs and making music.
+With an art degree and few discernible skills, I moved to Colorado and started teaching.
+This led to my living in Denver for many years, working in education and playing some music.
+I was a longtime member of The Schoolboys, a dance band with the motto, “Songs you love played by people you like,” and we were absolutely likable.

 I’ve since decamped to the high desert outside of Santa Fe.
-Now, in addition to being a songwriter and performer, I’m a rug weaver, running Estambre Studios with my wife Linda.
+Now, in addition to making music, I’m a rug weaver, running Estambre Studios with my wife Linda.

 Shameless plug: Our rugs can be found online via Etsy and at Luca Decor gallery, 225 Canyon Road in Santa Fe and at the Weems Gallery in Albuquerque.
 They’re quite nice.